Point Break: Production

+According to screenwriter W. Peter Iliff, he was asked to write the script for director Rick King from an idea the latter had about "surfers who rob banks".
+Later the pair sold the screenplay under the title Johnny Utah.

 The film came close to production in 1986, with Matthew Broderick, Johnny Depp, Val Kilmer, and Charlie Sheen all being considered to play the Johnny Utah character, with Ridley Scott directing.
 However production fell through.

 Four years later, after acquiring the screenplay, the producers of Point Break began looking for a director.
 At the time, executive producer James Cameron was married to director Kathryn Bigelow, who had just completed Blue Steel and was looking for her next project.
-Only W. Peter Iliff is credited for the screenplay, but Cameron has said that he did a considerable amount of writing with Bigelow for the final film, helping to establish a better plot flow.
-Cameron was also instrumental in the creation of the iconic Ex-Presidents.
+The couple worked on the script together, which subsequently became the source of some dispute.
+When the matter of assigning credit for the script went to arbitration, the Writers Guild of America (WGA) assigned sole credit to Iliff.
+In December 2025, Cameron claimed he "wrote Point Break" and that he "flat out got stiffed by the Writers Guild".
+Iliff responded by acknowledging that Cameron had added scenes to the script in his capacity as executive producer—noting that this is "commonplace on studio pictures"—but that he did not add enough material to earn a screenwriting credit under WGA rules.
+Iliff said that he "always make[s] sure to give Jim credit when publicly asked to speak about the film", but pointed out that the WGA had access to every draft of the screenplay when making their decision.

 Point Break was originally called Johnny Utah when Keanu Reeves was cast in the title role.
 The studio felt that this title said very little about surfing and by the time Patrick Swayze was cast, the film had been renamed Riders on the Storm after the famous song by The Doors.
 However, Jim Morrison's lyrics had nothing to do with the film and so that title was also rejected.
 It was not until halfway through filming that Point Break became the film's title because of its relevance to surfing.